2014 Pittsburgh Steelers season: Week 4: vs. Tampa Bay Buccaneers

 After a huge win on the road, the Steelers returned home for a game against the Buccaneers.
 The Bucs scored first when Mike Glennon found Mike Evans on a 7-yard TD pass for a 7–0 lead.
 They increased their lead when Patrick Murray kicked a 50-yard field goal for a 10-lead.
 The Steelers finally got on the board when Shaun Suisham nailed a 25-yard field goal to come within a TD, 10–3 followed by Ben Roethlisberger hooking up with Antonio Brown on an 11-yard TD pass to tie the game up at 10–10.
 In the 2nd quarter, Roethlisberger found Brown again this time on a 27-yard TD pass to take the lead 17–10 at halftime.
 After the break, Doug Martin ran for a TD from 3 yards out to tie the game back up, 17–17.
 The Steelers pulled away as Roethlisberger found Heath Miller on a 5-yard TD pass for a 24–17 lead.
 In the 4th quarter, the Bucs pulled within 4 when Murray kicked a 27-yard field goal for a 24–20 game.
 Driving down the field, the Bucs were able to complete the comeback attempt as Glennon found Vincent Jackson on a 5-yard TD pass for a final score of 27–24.

 The loss dropped the Steelers to 2–2.
+The Steelers also recorded their first home loss to the Buccaneers in franchise history.